 Research in this area examines communication relating to politics and political discourse, and the effects of communication within political systems.
-It explores issues of ideology and power, and how citizens receive, understand, and react to political information and political campaigns, domestically and internationally.
+It explores issues of ideology and power, and how citizens receive, understand, and react to political information and political campaigns, both domestically and internationally.

 Recent research by our faculty has addressed:

 - How the media influences political opinions, attitudes, and behaviors

 - The role of emergent media in shaping political attitudes, opinions, and behaviors

 Political communication news

 8/26/19: Dr. David Mindich's third book and first textbook, The Mediated World: A New Approach to Mass Communication and Culture, published by Rowan & Littlefield.

 8/27/19: Dr. Geoffrey Baym publishes “‘Think of him as the president’: Tabloid Trump and the political imaginary, 1980-1999” in the Journal of Communication.

 8/1/19: Dr. Tom Jacobson co-authors article “Sen’s capability approach and the measurement of communication outcomes” in the Journal of Information Policy.

 3/15/19: Dr. Heather LaMarre co-authors article “Satirical narrative processing: Examining the roles of character liking and media enjoyment on narrative-consistent attitudes” in the International Journal of Public Opinion Research.